Enabling discovery of solar system objects in large alert data streams: Introduction

-In this work, we take a different approach from the previous studies.
-Instead of designing a sophisticated algorithm or increasing the computing resources to overcome the difficulties inherent in linking a large number of objects, we reduce the number of objects to be linked by taking advantage of upstream systems, such as alert brokers, capable of providing an initial classification of alerts, hopefully redirecting only alerts of interest for new discoveries.
-This effectively shifts the data volume challenge to brokers (without the linking problem), and leave more flexibility for the identification of new minor planets as a second step.
-To perform this initial filtering step, we use the Fink broker\footnote{\url{https://fink-broker.org}} whose original goal is to process large alert data streams, enrich them with information from other surveys and catalogues, machine-learning classification scores, and select the most promising events to follow for a wide-variety of science cases \citep{fink}.
-As opposed to traditional broker analysis techniques operating on commodity hardware Fink implements a new technological approach by operating in real time on large computing infrastructures to enable a systemic analysis of the transient and variable sky from the solar system objects to galactic and extra-galactic events.
-Since 2019, Fink is analysing in real time the alert data stream from the ZTF optical time-domain survey, and it is preparing to analyse the Rubin Observatory data stream in the coming years\footnote{\url{https://www.lsst.org/scientists/alert-brokers}}.
+\review{In this work, we do not attempt to find a new or better linking algorithm; rather, we describe how to easily extend an existing alert broker to enable third-party scientists to deploy and apply a small body linking code on alert streams in real time.
+The use of a broker brings two major advantages: users can access alert data without having to obtain special access from the upstream surveys and the broker provides a scientific surplus used to provide an initial classification of alerts, hopefully redirecting only alerts of interest for new discoveries.
+These two leave more flexibility to the users for the identification of new minor planets in real-time.} We use the Fink broker\footnote{\url{https://fink-broker.org}}, whose original goal is to process large alert data streams, enrich them with information from other surveys and catalogs as well as machine-learning classification scores, and select the most promising events to follow for a wide-variety of science cases \citep{fink}.
+As opposed to traditional broker analysis techniques operating on commodity hardware, Fink implements a new technological approach by operating in real time on large computing infrastructures to enable a systemic analysis of the transient and variable sky from the Solar System objects to galactic and extra-galactic events.
+Since 2019, Fink has been analysing the alert data stream from the ZTF optical time-domain survey in real time, and it is preparing to analyse the Rubin Observatory data stream in the coming years\footnote{\url{https://www.lsst.org/scientists/alert-brokers}}. \review{It is important to note though that other similar initiatives in this area exist, such as the SNAPS broker \cite{Trilling_2023} and the Asteroid Discovery Analysis and Mapping (ADAM\footnote{\url{https://adam.b612.ai/}}) platform.
+Yet one of the major advantages of Fink is the global study of the transient sky by coupling multiple data sources and simultaneously studying various scientific areas, which brings the scientific surplus necessary to seamlessly classify the gigantic alert streams coming from deep and wide field surveys.}